Popsicles and Morphine

 Added to this, you're given a little box that sits prominently in your fridge like a snake bite kit in a backpack as you set up camp in a rattlesnake pit.
 It's there, you know it's there, and you know you're going to have to use it.

 By far, the most frightening change for me was learning how to administer opioids.
 Morphine, especially.
-I have a healthy respect for narcotics, and I know their nothing to play with.
+I have a healthy respect for narcotics, and I know they're nothing to play with.

 She explained to me there wasn't enough morphine in my fridge to kill anyone, but I trembled every time I placed that dosing syringe in my wife's mouth.

 Feeding your loved one

 Due to my past as a cancer caregiver, I wasn't surprised when Lynette stopped eating.
 I knew what to stock up on, like Pedialyte and her favorite popsicles.
 This is what she lived on the past two weeks of her life.

 If you're unfamiliar with the dying process, you might worry when your loved one stops eating, but it's perfectly normal.
 The body is shutting down, like lights in a house going out one by one when everyone goes to bed.

 Lynette was a Type 2 diabetic, but she kept the disease in check with her diet.
 When she asked for the occasional soda pop, I didn't deny her this small pleasure.
 If the cancer patient is dying anyway, what's the harm?